holidaycheck/tech-blog/_posts/2019-01-10-our-okr-process.md

 1. in OKR-Workshop I, a selected round of people presents all the OKRs and initiatives.
 Some already end up on a list of things we will not do
 1. in the 2 weeks until OKR-Workshop II, teams talk to each other to find a way to get their OKRs approved or to keep their team stable
 1. in OKR-Workshop II a final list of approved OKRs and initiatives is created.
 This might require new teams.
-1. after/in OKR-Workshop II, resources are assigned to those initiatives by our management
+1. after/in OKR-Workshop II, employees are assigned to those initiatives by our management
-1. everyone is informed with an email with a PDF attachment that contains a list of names and what they'll be working on
+1. everyone is informed with an email that contains a list of names and what they'll be working on
 1. at some point in the next quarter we start working with this new team setup

 ### Everything starts with <em>guidance</em>

 Our management (that is the so-called "C-Level", CEO, CPO, CFO, ...) come up with what we call "guidance": A list of things HolidayCheck wants to tackle in a given quarter or in a given year.
 So - for example - at the end of 2017 we did get a list of initiatives and things that the management thinks is important for 2018.
 That could be improving existing things (making them faster or improving UX), starting new things and products like cruises and so on.
-Each of those topics is supposed to get some resources or team working on it.
-This guidance should be sent via email a few weeks before the first OKR workshop.
+Each of those topics is supposed to get some employees or team working on it.
+This guidance should be sent a few weeks before the first OKR workshop.

 <img src="/img/posts/2019-01-10-our-okr-process/management.svg" alt="" class="filler"/>